 Components of coronary lesions

-Atherosclerotic coronary arteries exhibited the enhancement in contraction and Ca2+ mobilization in response to serotonin.
-The 5-HT1B receptor, which is upregulated by atherosclerosis, most likely mediates the augmenting effects of serotonin.
-(Circulation 2001; 103: 1289-1295)
+Coronary arteries with atherosclerotic lesions exhibited the enhanced contraction and Ca2+ mobilization in response to serotonin.
+The 5-HT1B receptor, which is upregulated by atherosclerosis, are thought to mediate the enhancing effects of serotonin (Circulation 2001; 103: 1289-1295).

 Outward remodeling of coronary arteries

-Atherosclerotic coronary arteries show outward remodeling and coronary atherosclerosis-prone WHHL rabbits are useful animal for studies about coronary outward remodeling.
-We demonstarted the novel insights into coronary lumen preservation during progression of coronary atherosclerosis (Coronary Artery Disease 2004 Nov; 15(7): 419-426);
+Coronary arteries with atherosclerotic lesions show outward remodeling, and WHHLMI rabbits, which are prone to coronary atherosclerosis, are useful animals for studying coronary outward remodeling.
+We have demonstrated new insights into the preservation of the coronary lumen during the progression of coronary atherosclerosis (Coronary Artery Disease 2004 Nov; 15(7): 419-426);

-Prior quantitative analysis of coronary artery compensatory remodeling is limited by individual variation of arterial size and arterial tapering.
-Therefore, we developed a new analytical method resolving this limitation and analyzed coronary outward remodeling using perfusion-fixed coronary arteries of WHHL rabbits, an animal model for spontaneous coronary atherosclerosis.
-In the new analysis, we evaluated how lumen area or arterial size was changed with accumulating atherosclerotic plaques compared to before plaque developed.
-The lumen area modestly decreased below 10% cross-sectional narrowing (CSN), remained constant from 10% to 68% CSN, and diminished sharply despite continued remodeling above 70% CSN.
-Up to 70% CSN, arterial remodeling progressed quantitatively to maintain constant arterial wall shear stress as well as lumen area.
-Quantitative analysis eliminating the previous limitation provides the novel insight that coronary outward remodeling in atherosclerosis maintains lumen size up to 70% CSN in proportion to wall shear stress.
+Previous quantitative analysis of coronary compensatory remodeling was limited by individual differences in arterial diameter and tapering.
+We developed a new analytical method to overcome this limitation and analyzed coronary outward remodeling using perfusion-fixed coronary arteries of WHHL rabbits, which are prone to coronary atherosclerosis.
+In this new analysis, we evaluated how the lumen area or arterial diameter changes with the accumulation of atherosclerotic plaque compared to before plaque formation.
+Lumen area decreased slowly below 10% of cross-sectional narrowing (CSN), remained constant from 10% to 68% CSN, and decreased rapidly above 70% CSN despite continued outward remodeling.
+Up to 70% CSN, arterial remodeling progressed quantitatively, maintaining constant arterial wall shear stress and lumen area.
+Quantitative analysis, which eliminated previous limitations, provided the novel insight that outward remodeling of coronary arteries in atherosclerosis maintains lumen size in proportion to wall shear stress up to 70% CSN.

 Correlation between coronary artery running pattern and severity of coronary lesions